-I’m sure you know the old adage “You can’t manage what you can’t measure”.
+I am sure you know the old adage “You cannot manage what you cannot measure”.

 Fact is, the more complex your enterprise becomes the more things you could measure … you need to find out which factors are relevant to your success and monitor them effectively.

 This is cumbersome not only because a number of things are hard to measure in principle – but it is also cumbersome because you need to reach an agreement on which things to measure and on what these things mean.

 Because you are working iteratively, you need to focus on few things at a time and you need to focus on the right things.

 Go for those changes that carry the highest risks first (that is changes with high uncertainty and high impact) but do not forget to reap low-hanging fruits (that is those changes that are easy to implement but also have a high impact).